We are now accepting nominations for the 2017 Stockholm Water Prize! Nominate now by using our online form, which you can find here.

 - sustainable and safe management of water resources

-– on-the-ground provision of water supply and sanitation facilities by governments, NGOs, aid organisations and others
+- provision of water supply and sanitation services

-This category includes both basic and applied research and regards the development of and leadership in new knowledge of:
+This category includes both basic and applied research to develop new knowledge of and scientific leadership in:

 - the functioning of complex systems

-- development of new ecological or economical or legislative or institutional or administrative principles applicable to sustainable water management
+- development or improvement of economical, legislative, institutional or administrative principles for efficient, equitable and sustainable water management and service provision.

 The international Nominating Committee reviews nominations and recommends a Laureate to the Board of the Stockholm International Water Institute, which makes the final decision.
-For more information on nomination, look at the Frequently Asked Questions section or email us at email@example.com.
+For more information on the nomination process, look at the Frequently Asked Questions or email us at email@example.com.